Animecointeam/Animecoin/README.md

 Upgrading
 ---------------------
 0.10 changes the block index database format.
-Upgrading from 0.9 will require a reindex (or syncing from scratch).
+Upgrading from 0.9 will require a -reindex (or syncing from scratch).

 Downgrading
 ---------------------